chrysshawk/cleaningScript/CodeBook.md

 # CodeBook

 ## Overview
 This codebook describes how data is transformed from raw data to create two datasets.
-The first dataset is used as a means to create the second dataset, which is outputted to the file "tidyMeasurements.csv"
+The first dataset is used as a means to create the second dataset, which is outputted to the file "tidyMeasurements.txt"

 ## Input
 The original data files are found at below URL.
 The assumption is that the user downloads and extracts this in the working directory.